ICP has a long and proud history, of over 45 years.

 The Institute Of Private Clinical Psychologists of Australia (IPCPA) was originally established in New South Wales, in the early 1970s.
 At that time there was no registration board for Psychologists.
 IPCPA served as a professional body for Clinical Psychologists in NSW, who had postgraduate qualifications in Psychology.
 Western Australia joined this group in the mid-70s, to strengthen the profile of Clinical Psychologists in private practice.

 The WA group had formed in the mid-seventies, as was then known as The Association of Clinical and Consulting Psychologists in Private Practice (ACCPPP).
 There were very few psychologists in practice at the time.
 So, the group was small, six members, only one of whom worked full time in private practice.
 The first members were: Jeff White, Leon Black, George Burns, Margaret White, Vicki Brown and Bob Flecker.
 Julia Solomon and Godfrey Barrett-Lennard later joined the association.
 A number of these psychologists became prominent and well known within the profession, some internationally.
 Jeff White was the first psychologist in private practice in WA.

 It was this small group in WA that later linked up with colleagues in NSW, who had formed a similar organisation called The Australian College of Psychologists in Private Practice (ACPCPP).

 The two groups combined to become the Institute of Private Clinical Psychologists of Australia (IPCPA).
 They drew up a constitution and served as a professional body for Clinical Psychologists in WA and NSW.

 From its inception in the mid-1970s as ACCPPP, then IPCPA (WA), George Burns served as President and office bearer until the end of 1986, when he resigned as he travelled overseas.
-George is now an honorary member of ICP, having continued his association with ICP all of these intervening years.
+George is well known for his work in clinical hypnosis.
+He is now an honorary member of ICP, having continued his association with ICP all of these intervening years.

 By the mid-1980s, the IPCPA membership more than doubled to 15 or 16.
 Other states in Australia soon followed suit and established their own groups of privately practising Psychologists.
 However, IPCPA in NSW and WA were the only groups comprised only of Clinical Psychologists.